svaarala/duktape/doc/debugger.rst

 This section contains some implementation notes on the Duktape internals.

-Duktape debugger support is optional and enabled with a feature option.
+Duktape debugger support is optional and enabled with a config option.
 The bytecode executor interrupt feature is also mandatory when debugger support is enabled.